MOJTABAFA/ECG2AF_App/README.md

     Use **Celery** in combination with **Redis** or **RabbitMQ** to manage asynchronous tasks efficiently.
 This setup is ideal for handling tasks like multiple file uploads and enables the application to handle high traffic volumes without compromising processing speed or reliability.
   - **Data Pipeline Services:**
     Managed services such as **AWS Data Pipeline**, **Google Cloud Dataflow**, and **Azure Data Factory** facilitate setting up, scheduling, and scaling batch processing workflows, making them especially useful for handling large datasets.

-4. Load Balancing and Auto-Scaling

 ---
+*4. Load Balancing and Auto-Scaling*

 - **Cloud Load Balancers:**
   Implement cloud-native load balancers to distribute incoming requests across multiple instances: